derekborland/gulp-mc-inliner/README.md

 Boolean value indicating to the MailChimp API whether to strip CSS from the head tag.

+---

-This gulp plugin is a rewite of https://github.com/jayzawrotny/gulp-mc-inline-css with added option to specify whether or not to strip style tags from the head tag.
+<small>*This gulp plugin is a rewite of https://github.com/jayzawrotny/gulp-mc-inline-css with added option to specify whether or not to strip style tags from the head tag.*</small>

+<small>*More features coming soon.*</small>